West London Extension Specialists

 End-to-End Build Management

-Why most house extension London projects go over budget
+Why most extension projects go over budget

 Two reasons.
 First, the builder quotes off architect drawings without a structural survey, so the foundations come back twice the spec they costed.
 Second, they price on “labour and materials” instead of a fixed contract, so every variation becomes a £2,000 add-on.
 Both turn an £80k build into a £110k build.